TinuCharly/scrolltrigger-tuts/README.md

-# Scroll Trigger Section in React
+# Scroll Trigger Section in HTML, CSS & JavaScript

-This project is a **React-based implementation** of a scroll-triggered animation inspired by Codegrid's tutorial on ScrollTrigger + GSAP Sorcery: Content Transitions That Reacts and Engages.
-Since the original code was not publicly available, I recreated it in React for easier integration into modern web projects.
+This project is a **vanilla HTML, CSS, and JavaScript implementation** of a scroll-triggered animation inspired by codegrid's tutorial on ScrollTrigger + GSAP Sorcery: Content Transitions That Reacts and Engages .
+Since the original code was not publicly available, I recreated it for easier access and learning.

 ## 📌 Features
 - **Scroll-triggered animations** using GSAP & ScrollTrigger
 - **Fully responsive** design
-- **Optimized for performance** in React
+- **Optimized for performance**
-- **Reusable components** for easy integration
+- **Simple and easy-to-understand code structure**

 ## 🚀 Demo
 🔗 [Live Demo](your-demo-link)